 Today we set off by zodiac to the basecamp at Qaleraliq, set right next to the polar ice, on a sandy beach.
 Enjoy the contrasts and spectacular views from the camp of the three glacier tongues visible here.
 After a brief stop at the camp we continue by boat, navigating along the glacier fronts, and admiring the beauty of their vertical ice walls and the numerous icebergs.
 We then start our fantastic ice excursion, an impressive trek on one of the oldest masses of ice on the planet.
 We will explore its crevasses, drains, caves, and other ice formations, whilst an expert mountain guide will look after us, making sure everyone is safe and sound and enjoying themselves.
 This is a truly unique experience and one of the best excursions in all Greenland.
 After a picnic lunch, we return by zodiac to Narsaq, along the way passing through the Sermilik Fjord, where we can witness giant icebergs calving off the Eqaloruutsit Glacier and beginning their journey out to sea.
-2nd night at Hotel Narsaq.
+2nd overnight at Hotel Narsaq.

 Time at leisure or perhaps visit the Narsarsuaq Museum Blue West One, which reflects the town's history from past times, particularly during World War II, before your transfer to the airport.
-Then take the return flight to either Reykjavik (Domestic Airport) or Copenhagen.
+Then take the return flight to either Reykjavik (Keflavik Airport) or Copenhagen.
 On arrival at the airport there, your tour arrangements end.

 Maximum Group Size: 12 persons